Algorithmic Collusion of Pricing and Advertising on E-commerce Platforms: Algorithmic Pricing and Bidding: A Multi-Agent Reinforcement Learning Approach

-We consider convergence achieved if the induced strategy of each agent remains unchanged for 100,000 periods.
-For each agent \( i \) and in each period \( t \), we examine the agent's Q-matrix.
-For every possible state \( s \), we identify the action that corresponds to the highest Q-matrix payoff.
-This process induces a policy function for each agent in every period, \( a_{i, t}(s) = \operatorname{argmax}_a\left[Q_{i, t}(s, a)\right] \).
-If this policy function remains constant for each agent over a span of 100,000 periods, or after one billion periods have elapsed, we stop.
-Subsequently, we calculate payoffs and other relevant metrics based on these converged Q-matrices by averaging over the last 100,000-period horizon.

-We repeat the procedure 1000 times for every set of parameters.
-In each iteration, we restart the algorithms from the initialized Q-matrices and reset experimentation levels to those at time zero.
-We then run the algorithms until they converge.
-Finally, we report the average across these 1000 iterations for all statistics we are interested in.
+\textbf{Convergence} We count the simulation round as converged if the induced strategy of each agent remains unchanged for 100,000 periods.
+For every period's Q-matrix $Q_{i,t}$ and possible state \( s \), we identify the action that corresponds to the highest Q-matrix payoff, inducing a policy function in every period, \( a_{i, t}(s) = \operatorname{argmax}_a\left[Q_{i, t}(s, a)\right] \).
+We stop the simulation if the policy function remains constant for each agent for 100,000 periods, or after one billion periods elapsed.
+Subsequently, we calculate payoffs and other relevant metrics by averaging over the last 100,000-period horizon.
+We repeat the procedure 1000 times for every set of parameters, and report the average across these 1000 iterations for all statistics.